NightFall-Security/WpEnum/README.md

 for more details : => consider consulting `wpscan official repo`

-`wp-enum.sh` use a simple recon & enumeration scan.
+`wp-enum.sh` use a simple recon & enumeration scan. `wp-enum-vp` use a simple recon + vulnerable plugins => do not forget to update to file & set your API_TOKEN

 ### Other possibilities :